nasa/fprime/docs/UsersGuide/user/port-comp-top.md

 ### Component Types

 There are three types of components: passive, queued, and active.
-Theses components allow for different functionality in the system and may use different port input types [see below](#port-kinds-available-to-each-component-type).
+These components allow for different functionality in the system and may use different port input types [see below](#port-kinds-available-to-each-component-type).
 Each type of component is defined below: